rong77190/Agent/README.md

 # Agent
+This Respority mainly include two parts.
-First,some basic operations and implenments based on JADE.Second,A multi-Agent project about book trading.
+    First,some basic operations and implenments based on JADE.
+    Second,a multi-Agent project about book trading.